New Age Orientalism: New Age views of Tibet

 Embedded in the New Age movement, New Age Orientalism describes a positive Western perception of old Tibet (before the 1950 Chinese invasion and the 1959 diaspora).
 It is seen as a Western fantasy, rather than a depiction of reality.

 New Age Orientalism is an orientalist perception of Tibet in which Tibet is not depreciated, but romanticized.
 It is based on Romantic Orientalism, "in which the 'West' perceives some lack within itself and fantasizes that the answer, through a process of projection, is to be found somewhere in the 'East.
 In this manner, the four characteristics of Orientalism persist with slight variations; the logic of opposites now relates to old Tibet and China.
 Tibet is no longer perceived as an antiquated "oriental despotism," but as a Shangri-La: positive, holy, and pristine.
 It is seen as incorrupt, since it was never dominated by the West.
 The Chinese constitute its opposite as the evil, subhuman force invading a land of peaceful, devoted inhabitants.
 Old Tibetan culture seems removed from time and history.
 This allows the West to aggrandize itself as rescuers of Tibet and Tibetan Buddhism, whereas, depicting Tibetans as helpless and voiceless; the West again finds itself in a patronizing position, representing another culture.

 In popular culture

 A romanticized picture of Tibet has been partially constructed and reflected by popular culture.
-Hollywood films such as Seven Years in Tibet, Kundun, and Little Buddha were found to paint a romanticized picture of Tibet and uphold the Western rescue paradigm in line with the play of opposites between China and Tibet.
+Hollywood films such as Seven Years in Tibet, Kundun, and Little Buddha paint a romanticized picture of Tibet and uphold the Western rescue paradigm in line with the play of opposites between China and Tibet.
 Publications surrounding the Free Tibet movement have been viewed as New Age Orientalism.
 The constructed fantasy of a Shangri-La Tibet reflects on the Western struggle within its national identities and the pitfalls of globalization.

 Expansion

-The concept of New Age Orientalism, originally relating to Tibet, has been expanded and applied to other cultures and religions (such as Hinduism) in academic literature.
+The concept of New Age Orientalism, originally relating to Tibet, has been expanded and applied to other cultures (particularly Eastern esotericism) and religions (such as Hinduism) in academic literature.
 The discourse on and perception of Ayurveda, for example, has been categorized as New Age Orientalism.